void

 Background

-is a city by the river Drava in eastern Croatia, in the region of Slavonia.
-The city was heavily damaged during the Yugoslav wars of the 1990's.
+Osijek is a city by the river Drava in eastern Croatia, in the region of Slavonia.
+The city was heavily damaged during the Yugoslav wars of the 1990s.
 Osijek was part of Hungary until 1920.

 IR.
 91 in Osijek

-There seems to be a great deal of authenticity in telephone operator Chodounský's story.
-In the early days of August 1914 Infanterieregiment Nr.
-91 travelled through Osijek on the way to the front in Serbia.
-The regiment continued to Gunja by the river Sava where they arrived on 4 August after a three day train journey from Budějovice.
+Chodounský's account appears authentic.
+In the first days of August 1914, Infanterieregiment Nr.
+91 did indeed pass through Osijek on its way to the front in Serbia.
+The regiment continued to Gunja on the river Sava, arriving there on 4 August after a three-day train journey from Budějovice [a].

 Quote(s) from the novel